hack-with-ethics/csrf_google/README.md

 # csrf_google
 Hello Hackers ... and Programmers

 Vulnerable csrf..
-In Google Login/Signup
+In Google Login[2 Factor Auth]

 which allows modify the device Name !
 That the attacker can mount a url that gets hacked or redirect to Malware Site